-Bits Bit Name Description Reset Access [7:0] RESERVED Reserved.
-0x0 R
+Bits Bit Name Description Reset Access [7:0] LOOP_COUNT Sets the Data Byte Count Before Looping to Start Address.
+Not enabled in the AD4030-24.
+0x0 R/W

 INTERFACE STATUS A REGISTER

 Address: 0x11, Reset: 0x00, Name: INTERFACE_STATUS_A

 Status bits are set to 1 to indicate an active condition.
 The status bits can be cleared by writing a 1 to the corresponding bit location.